 Rebecca Thomas had a distinguished 10 year career in the Army.
-She served in the Intelligence Corp, deploying to Afghanistan three times during her career.
+She served in the Intelligence Corp, deploying to Afghanistan four times during her career.
 On deployment in Afghanistan, Rebecca’s main role was as an Intelligence Analyst and De-briefer, working within the Intelligence Exploitation Facility directly supporting UK Special Forces, as well as supporting the International Security Assistance Force Human Intelligence mission.
 Rebecca left the Army in November 2016 and has since found the resettlement period challenging.
 She is currently teaching, but thanks to a course ran by SaluteMyJob, IBM and the Corsham Institute, her ambition to forge a career in cybersecurity has been reignited.

 The former Intelligence Analyst left the Army at the end of last year where she has since found her transition into civilian employment a struggle, unable to have the full confidence to pursue a fulfilling career after the military.
 Rebecca explains: “During my resettlement, it was quite a dark time to be honest.
 I was suffering with an ankle injury which had a knock on effect on my mental health.
 So I volunteered at my old Primary School, trying to gain a bit more confidence.
 So in the end, I kind of distanced myself from the military so I didn’t receive much of a resettlement or career assistance from the Career Transition Partnership and found my own path which was into teaching.”